Funke Kasali

-Adefunke Sharon Kasali is a Nigerian philanthropist and clergy.
-She was the Executive Secretary of Petroleum Equalisation Fund Management Board from 2007 to 2015.
+Adefunke Sharon Kasali is a Nigerian philanthropist and cleric.
+She was the executive secretary of the Petroleum Equalisation Fund's management board from 2007 to 2015.
 She is the founder of Diamond Lights Women Empowerment Initiative.

-Education and Career
+Education and career

-She completed a Bachelor of Business Administration degree in Accounting from Texas Southern University and obtained a Master of Business Administration in Finance and MIS from the University of Houston Graduate School of Business in 1991.
+She completed a Bachelor of Business Administration degree in accounting from Texas Southern University and obtained a Master of Business Administration in Finance and MIS from the University of Houston Graduate School of Business in 1991.
 She is also a member of the Institute of Chartered Accountants of Nigeria (ICAN).
-She was appointed as the Executive Secretary of the Petroleum Equalization Fund Board from April 2007 till 2015.
+She was appointed as the Executive Secretary of the Petroleum Equalization Fund Board from April 2007 to 2015.

 Personal life

 She is married to Pastor Yomi Kasali and they have 2 children.